South Oxfordshire: History

 The two Wallingford districts had previously been part of the administrative county of Berkshire, whilst the other four districts had been in the administrative county of Oxfordshire.
-The new district was originally given the name "Wallingford District".
-The shadow authority elected in 1973 to oversee the transition requested a change of name to "South Oxfordshire District", which was approved by the government before the new district formally came into being in 1974.
+The new district was originally given the name "Wallingford".
+The shadow authority elected in 1973 to oversee the transition requested a change of name to "South Oxfordshire", which was approved by the government before the new district formally came into being in 1974.

 Geography

 The River Thames flows for approximately 47 miles through South Oxfordshire, forming the historic county boundary between Berkshire and Oxfordshire.
 It is also joined by the River Thame within the district.
 A characteristic of the rivers within the district is that they have wide floodplains with few houses on them so that fluvial flooding is a lesser problem than flash flooding.
 Towns in the district are Didcot, Henley-on-Thames, Thame, Wallingford and Watlington.